zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/od_srv.rst

 :ref:`bluetooth_mesh_od_cli` to control it.
 The On-Demand Private Proxy Server model only accepts messages encrypted with the node's device key.

-If present, the On-Demand Private Proxy Server model must be instantiated on the primary element.
+If present, the On-Demand Private Proxy Server model must only be instantiated on the primary element.

 API reference